 Pauline has worked for the Town since 2004.
 She previously served as the appointed Town Assessor.
-Prior to that, she was a computer software executive that retired from the industry in 2000 after living around the world in Paris, Hong Kong, Singapore and Brussels were she ran various international operations.
+Prior to that, she was a computer software executive who retired from the industry in 2000 after living around the world in Paris, Hong Kong, Singapore and Brussels where she ran various international operations.
 Pauline earned a degree in mathematics from Hunter College in New York City.

 She is a counselor for SCORE and served on the Board of the Manchester and the Mountains Chamber of Commerce, where she chaired the Community Affairs Committee.
 Pauline is a past president of the Mark Skinner Library Board.
-She resides in Manchester with her husband Colin and their border collie Robbie.
+She resides in Manchester with her husband Colin.
 She is an avid skier and sailor.
 Pauline reports to the Town Manager.